AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses NVIDIA A100 GPUs.
 NVSwitches are used to establish connections between NVIDIA A100 GPUs.
 The GPUs feature:
     -   Innovative Ampere architecture
     -   40 GB HBM2 memory per GPU
--   Uses 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
-    -   Deep learning applications such as training applications of AI algorithms used in image classification, autonomous vehicles, and speech recognition
+    -   Deep learning applications, such as training applications of AI algorithms used in image classification, autonomous vehicles, and speech recognition
     -   Scientific computing applications that have high GPU workloads such as computational fluid dynamics, computational finance, molecular dynamics, and environmental analysis

 Instance types